kkougiou/kkougiou.github.io/content/publication/implications-of-salep-collection-for-the-conservation-of-the-elderflowered-orchid-dactylorhiza-sambucina-in-epirus-greece/index.md

   caption: ''
   focal_point: Smart
   preview_only: false
-publication: Journal of Biological Research-Thessaloniki
+publication: ''
 publication_types:
-- '2'
+- '0'
 tags: []
-title: Implications of salep collection for the conservation of the Elder-flowered orchid (Dactylorhiza sambucina) in Epirus, Greece
+title: Implications of salep collection for the conservation of the Elder‑flowered orchid (Dactylorhiza sambucina) in Epirus, Greece
 url_pdf: ''
 ---